Theft / Non-Technical Losses (Water and Electricity)

 Mozambique

 Until May 2017, the Ministry of Mineral Resources and Energy (“MIREME”) was the governmental entity responsible for energy policy, planning and regulation.
 However, the Parliament has since approved the creation of the Energy Regulatory Authority (“ARENE”) to regulate electricity tariffs, competition in the energy sector, licenses and concession contracts.
-As well as taking over the regulatory functions of MIREME, ARENE will replace the Conselho Nacional de Electricidad (“CNELEC”), a consultative body with considerably narrower powers.
-However, ARENE is not yet operational.
+As well as taking over the regulatory functions of MIREME, ARENE replaced the Conselho Nacional de Electricidad (“CNELEC”), a consultative body with considerably narrower powers.

 Namibia

-Government Electricity Act 2000 (repealed) and Electricity Act of 2007 – These Acts establish the Electricity Control Board (“ECB”).
+Government Electricity Act 2000 repealed by Electricity Act of 2007 as amended in 2016 (Net Metering Rules)– These Acts establish the Electricity Control Board (“ECB”).
 The ECB’s core mandate is to exercise control over the electricity supply industry, regulate electricity generation, transmission, distribution, supply, import and export.
 The ECB’s website has links to rules and regulations and licensing arrangements (including application procedure and licenses issued).

 Philippines